fabianmax/car-classification/blog/Blog_Part_4_Integrating_Deep_Learning_Models_with_Dash.md

 # Integrating Deep Learning Models with Dash
 In the last three posts of this series, we explained how to train a deep-learning model to classify a car by its brand and model given an image of a car (Part 1; Include link), how to deploy that model from a docker container with TensorFlow Serving (Part 2; Include link) and how to explain the model's predictions (Part 3; Include link).
 In this post, we'll teach you how to build a good looking interface around our car classifier using Dash.

 We'll transform our machine learning predictions and explanations into a fun and exciting game.
 We present the user an image of a car.
 The user has to guess what kind of car model and brand it is - the machine learning model will do the same.
-After 5 rounds, we'll evaluate who is better in prediction the car brand - the user or the model.
+After 5 rounds, we'll evaluate who is better in predicting the car brand - the user or the model.

 ![Car Dashboard Animation](car-dashboard.gif)